 Before a medicine is handed out by a pharmacy, a hospital pharmacy or a dispensing physician, the serial number of the medicinal product is verified (verification) against a data repository and after successful verification the medicinal product is decommissioned.
 This is to ensure the authenticity of the medicinal product.
 Should any inconsistencies appear during the verification process the medicine must not be handed out.

-Pursuant to Directive 2011/62/EU and Delegated Regulation EU 2016/161, all parties that form part of the pharmaceutical supply chain are responsible for jointly establishing and operating the repositories system.
+Pursuant to Directive 2011/62/EU and Delegated Regulation EU 2016/161, all parties that form part of the pharmaceutical supply chain are responsible for jointly operating the repositories system.
 The costs are to be borne by the pharmaceutical industry.
 AMVO (Austrian Medicines Verification Organisation) is responsible for implementing the system called for by the Falsified Medicines Directive.
 This association was formed by Pharmig, the Association of the Austrian Pharmaceutical Industry, Österreichischer Generikaverband OeGV (Austrian Generic Medicines Association), Austrian Association of Full-Line Pharmaceutical Wholesalers PHAGO, the Austrian Chamber of Pharmacists for employed and self-employed pharmacists working in public pharmacies or hospitals as well as the Austrian Medical Chamber for dispensing doctors.

 AMVS GmbH, a 100% subsidiary of AMVO, is the company that operates the Austrian data repository.